How to Become a Nurse Practitioner

-Are you looking to take your nursing career to the next level by pursuing a degree as a nurse practitioner, which some people consider to be the best job in healthcare?
+Are you looking to take your nursing career to the next level by becoming a nurse practitioner, which some people consider to be the best job in healthcare?
 Are you now determining which type of APRN specialty you should focus on?
 Or are you just wondering what does a nurse practitioner do?
 Well, the day to day job responsibilities may vary depending on what choice you make.
 Family Nurse Practitioners serve as primary care providers.
 They help to manage the patients overall health by prescribing medications and ordering lab tests.
 A Nurse Anesthetist will provide anesthesia and related care before, during and after a medical procedure.
 A Nurse Midwife provides wellness and prenatal care to women as well as attending to labor and delivery.
 These are just a few of the specialty options related to a career as a Nurse Practitioner.

 According to the Bureau of Labor Statistics, an APRN is an advanced practiced RN, so in order to become a Nurse Practitioner, you must earn a master's degree in a nursing specialty, a Doctor of Nursing Practice (DNP), or a similar specialty related degree.